MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Manage site list contents on the Microsoft 365 Admin Center

-You can add, edit, delete site list contents, and view comment history to track changes to individual entries for sites and shared cookies.
+You can add, edit, delete site list contents, and view comment history to track changes to individual entries for sites and shared session cookies.

+> [!NOTE]
+> Persistent-cookies, which have been created with an `Expires-attribute`, can't be shared between Microsoft Edge and Internet Explorer.

 If you have hybrid scenarios that require your site list to be hosted on-premises, you can export your site list from the Microsoft 365 Admin Center.
 Use the following steps as a guide for managing site list content.